How to Add a Google Photos Shortcut to Your Android's Camera App

 And let's face it, smartphone manufacturers are good at making hardware, but they're terrible at creating software.
 This is why it would be nice to be able to replace the camera roll shortcut with one that links to an image-editing app made by a real software company.

-Well, thanks to a recent update to the Google Photos app, this is finally possible.
+Well, thanks to a somewhat recent update to the Google Photos app, this is finally possible.
 By enabling a single setting, then adjusting the interface a bit, you'll be able to replace your camera roll button with one that links directly to Google Photos, an app created by one of the best software developers on the planet.

 First up, you'll need to make sure you're running the latest version of Google Photos.
 To do that, simply install or update the app from the following link.